What’s in Your Sofa?

 Eco-Friendly

 Finally, organic products are infinitely better for the planet.
-Organic latex, wool, and cotton are sustainable, renewable, and biodegradable.
+Organic latex, wool and cotton are sustainable, renewable and biodegradable.
 You can own great-looking furniture and do your part to preserve the planet all at the same time.

-Organic latex
+Organic Latex

 Organic latex is extracted from rubber trees that quickly heal and go on to produce sap for up to 30 years.
 Later, harvested trees are used to make furniture.
 Rubber plantations must meet strict federal standards.

-Organic wool
+Organic Wool

 Wool farmers are highly respectful of their flocks.
 The sheep that provide organic wool graze freely and are shorn yearly in stress-free environments.
 Wool is never dipped into harsh chemicals that pose a threat to people and pollute the environment.

-Organic cotton
+Organic Cotton

 Non-organic cotton is one of the most eco-unfriendly crops on earth.
 It is severely chemically dependent, requiring around a fourth of all insecticides for all crops of any kind grown around the world.

-Those nasty chemicals strip soil of nutrients crucial for soaking up water.
+Those nasty chemicals strip the soil of nutrients crucial for soaking up water.
 The insecticide-laced water just runs off and potentially ends up in the local water system.
+Insecticides are terrible for soil, cotton harvesters, communities and consumers who buy non-organic cotton products.

 Happily, more and more farms are converting to organic methods.
-Organic cotton is not exposed to harmful pesticides or synthetic fertilizers in soil.
+Organic cotton is not exposed to harmful pesticides or synthetic fertilizers in the soil.
 It initially requires more water until nutrients are replenished.
 After a couple of years, however, farmers who convert to organic methods find that their crops require less water than non-organic crops.

 Out With the Old

 Conscientious consumers like you have increased demand for transparency and safer solutions from manufacturers.
-In passing Proposition 65 in 1986, California led the nation in identifying chemicals around the house — including toxins in furniture — that cause cancer, birth defects, or reproductive issues.
+In passing Proposition 65 in 1986, California led the nation in identifying chemicals around the house — including toxins in furniture — that cause cancer, birth defects or reproductive issues.
 The list of toxins must be updated yearly, and it’s up to 900 and counting.

 When it comes to full disclosure about flame retardants, though, many states lag far behind.
 Unless a sofa is certified as 100% organic, you might have to badger the maker to find out what’s in it.
 The manufacturer might proudly tell you that one scary chemical, like Firemaster 550, is not in your couch.
-Just cross your fingers, and hope that a very similar chemical isn’t in it either.
+Just cross your fingers and hope that a very similar chemical isn’t in it, either.